In this article we will setup a simple kafka cluster with 2 nodes in it.

 As a result, node will be marked as unhealthy.

-On each node we need to set its id with this variable: KAFKA_CFG_NODE_ID
+On each node we need to set its id with this variable: KAFKA_CFG_NODE_ID.

-environment variable on both services, we make them to work in a cluster.
+By setting KAFKA_CFG_CONTROLLER_QUORUM_VOTERS environment variable on both services, we make them to work in a cluster.

-Also we will use random value for the cluster id with the variable KAFKA_KRAFT_CLUSTER_ID
+Also we will use random value for the cluster id with the variable KAFKA_KRAFT_CLUSTER_ID: just use any string.

-We set also KAFKA_CFG_PROCESS_ROLES
+We set also KAFKA_CFG_PROCESS_ROLES, KAFKA_CFG_CONTROLLER_LISTENER_NAMES and KAFKA_CFG_LISTENERS because

 they do not have default values.